kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 # How to export a Kili project
+## Outline
+This tutorial explains the multiple ways to export a Kili project.
+It describes a per-label method involving label filtering and conversion, and also the solutions performing a full-project export.
+The methods are illustrated with code snippets.

+## Export methods
-With Kili, once you have annotated enough assets, you can export the data programmatically to train a machine learning algorithm from it.
+With Kili, once you have annotated enough assets, you can export the data programmatically to train a machine learning algorithm with it.
 There are several ways to do it:

- * fetch the assets and/or the labels one by one using `.assets` or `.labels`, perform the data transformation yourself, then write them to one or several output files.
+ * Fetch the assets and/or the labels one by one using `.assets` or `.labels`, perform the data transformation yourself, then write the data to one or several output files.
- * export the whole project as a dataset using `.export_labels`, which will create an archive containing one or several files containing the labels in the format you need.
+ * Export the whole project as a dataset.
+To do that, use the `.export_labels` method that creates an archive containing the labels in your chosen format.

 ## Preliminary steps